DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 - Point #4, the release point, when the applied voltage on **GATE** input jack falls below +1V (low gate).

 To edit the position of a particular point:
-- Press the L (left-side) related button (L1 for point #1, and so on): the "pill" along the button must blink.
+- Press the L (left-side) related button (L1 for point #1, to L5 for point #5): the "pill" along the button blinks.
-- Move the joystick to set the wanted position for the point.
+- Move the joystick to set the X and Y positions for this point.
-- Press the same L button to complete (or press another L button to edit another point).
+- Press the same L button to complete (or press another L button to edit another point, or select another context).

-:information_source: as soon as you start to edit a point, the position of the joystick (production mode) is saved, then recalled when you complete the edition of the position of the point.
+:information_source: as soon as you start to edit a point, the previous position of the joystick is saved, then recalled when you complete the edition of the position of the point.

 They're 4 rates:
-- RATE 1 is the time (milliseconds) to run the first vector (between points #0 and #1).
+- RATE 1 is the time (milliseconds) to run the first vector, between points #0 and #1.
-- RATE 2 is the time (milliseconds) to run the second vector (between points #1 and #2).
+- RATE 2 is the time (milliseconds) to run the second vector, between points #1 and #2.
-- RATE 3 is the time (milliseconds) to run the third vector (between points #2 and #3 / sustain).
+- RATE 3 is the time (milliseconds) to run the third vector, between points #2 and #3 (sustain).
-- RATE 4 is the time (milliseconds) to run the last vector (between points #3 / sustain and #4 / release).
+- RATE 4 is the time (milliseconds) to run the last vector, between points #3 (sustain) and #4 (release).

 :information_source: The module's logic computes needed speeds to run each vector, depending the distance between points, and specified rate.

-:warning: Except point #3 (the sustain point), any point can be bypassed if the "distance" is zero (consecutive points are overlapped), or if the RATE is set to 0ms.
+:warning: Except points #3 (sustain) and #4 (release), any point can be bypassed if the "distance" is zero (consecutive points are overlapped), or if the RATE is set to 0ms.

 :warning: When enabled, the MIX ENVelope is **always retriggered** on every new incoming "high gate" (in particular for polyphony).
-This behavior is normal!
+This behavior is normal.

 Current MIX ENVelope can be saved to **.vktMixEnv** file, then loaded later to any program of you choice!
 Only point positions, rates and loop settings are saved and recalled.

 :warning: The ON/OFF state of the MIX ENVelope is never saved or recalled (stay unchanged if you load an envelope file).
 Please remember you'll can enable (or disable) the MIX ENVelope quickly by pressing the **ENV** (toggle) button, located just above the MIX output jack.

 To save the current MIX ENVelope to a **.vktMixEnv** file:
-- Be sure the _Vektor_ module's context is set to **MIX** (if not, press the MIX context button **only if its LED above is off**).
+- Be sure the _Vektor_ module's context is set to **MIX**.
+If not, press the MIX context button **only if its LED above is off**.
 - Do a right-mouse click on the module.
 From the menu, select **MIX ENVelope**, then **Save to .vktMixEnv file** command.
 - From **Save As** dialog, select the path where you'd like to save the file, then enter its filename, then click _Save_ button.
 Unlike programs, filenames for mix envelope is restricted only by the operating system you are using (like any document).

 To load a saved mix envelope (right click context menu method):
-- Be sure the _Vektor_ module's context is set to **MIX** (if not, press the MIX context button **only if its LED above is off**).
+- Be sure the _Vektor_ module's context is set to **MIX**.
+If not, press the MIX context button **only if its LED above is off**.
 - Do a right-mouse click on the module.
 From the menu, select **MIX ENVelope**, then **Open from .vktMixEnv file** command.
 - From **Open** dialog, select the path where the file is located, select its filename, then click _Open_ button.

 To load a program (file drag and drop method):
-- Be sure the _Vektor_ module's context is set to **MIX** (if not, press the MIX context button **only if its LED above is off**).
+- Be sure the _Vektor_ module's context is set to **MIX**.
+If not, press the MIX context button **only if its LED above is off**.
 - From your operating system file browser (Explorer on Windows computers, Finder on MacOS X computers), open the folder where the file is.
 - Drag the relevant **.vktMixEnv** file, then drop it over the module, that's all.